 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-The mucopolysaccharidoses (MPS) are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of glycosaminoglycans (GAGs).
-Accumulation of GAGs in lysosomes interferes with normal functioning of cells, tissues, and organs resulting in the clinical features observed in MPS disorders.
+The mucopolysaccharidoses (MPS) are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of glycosaminoglycans (GAG).
+Accumulation of GAG in lysosomes interferes with normal functioning of cells, tissues, and organs resulting in the clinical features observed in MPS disorders.

 Sanfilippo syndrome type B is due to the absence of the enzyme N-acetyl-alpha-D-glucosaminidase (alpha-hexosaminidase), caused by mutations in the NAGLU gene.
-Diagnostic sequencing of the NAGLU gene and deletion/duplication studies are available for patients with an enzyme deficiency.
+Diagnostic sequencing of the NAGLU gene (MP3BS / Mucopolysaccharidosis IIIB, Full Gene Analysis) and deletion/duplication studies are available for patients with an enzyme deficiency.

 Deficiency of alpha-N-acetylglucosaminidase is diagnostic for Sanfilippo syndrome type B.